linux-system-roles/logging/roles/rsyslog/README.md

 - `rsyslog_config_dir`: Directory to store configuration files.
 Default to '/etc/rsyslog.d'.
 - `rsyslog_custom_config_files`: List of custom configuration files are deployed to /etc/rsyslog.d.
 The format is an array which element is the full path to each custom configuration file.
 Default to none.
 - `rsyslog_group`: Owner group of rsyslogd.
 Default to 'syslog' if `rsyslog_unprivileged` is true.
 Otherwise, 'root'.
+- `rsyslog_in_image`: Specifies if the target host is a container and use rsyslog in the image.
+Default to false.
 - `rsyslog_purge_original_conf`: By default, the Rsyslog configuration files are applied on top of pre-existing configuration files.
 To purge local files prior to setting new ones, set `rsyslog_purge_original_conf` variable to 'true', it will move all Rsyslog configuration files to a backup directory before deploying the new configuration files.
 Defaults to 'false'.
 - `rsyslog_system_log_dir`: System log directory.
 Default to '/var/log'.
 - `rsyslog_unprivileged`: If set to true, you could specify non-root `rsyslog_user` and `rsyslog_group`.
 If ansible_distribution is one of "CentOS", "RedHat", and "Fedora", default to true.
 Otherwise, 'false'.